tonymorris/fp-projects/README.md

 ----

+### Distributed Geospatial Versioning System

+Create a data structure that can store GIS features in a canonical way that allows diffing/branch/fork/rebase/immutable model found in Git.
+This would be a way to implement a cadastre system but instead of being centralised and controlled by a single entity or government it could be used collabaoratively by GIS users (developers, surveyors, governments, etc).
+A change to the cadastre system could be a pull request from a 3rd party (like a surveyor).
+An example of a similar system can be found at http://geogig.org/

 ### Constrained lens/optics

 Generalising optics (c.f. [van Laarhoven](http://www.twanvl.nl/blog/) lenses) to solve such issues as The Expression Problem (c.f.
 [Tony Morris, Lambdajam 2016](http://tonymorris.github.io/talks/#9ae5e0fa2e1b0db7589dc5398bab4b07dc971e21)) is a long-standing problem.
 Edward Kmett implements a library that exploits `ConstraintKinds` in the Glasgow Haskell Compiler (GHC), which provides an optimal approach to achieving this generalisation.